Dye-sublimation printing: Applications

-Industrial and Commercial Settings

 Previously, the use of dye-sub printing was limited to industrial or high-end commercial printing.
 Dye-sub photo printing has been used in medical imaging, graphic arts proofing, security, and broadcast-related applications.

-Rising Popularity: Dye-Sublimation in Event Photography

-Today, it is extremely popular in event photography and photo booths or kiosks that require high-speed, on-demand printing.
+Today, it remains popular in event photography and photo booths or kiosks that require high-speed, on-demand printing.

-Affordable Dye-Sublimation: Home Consumers and Postcard-Sized

 Alps Electric produced the first quality dye-sub printers for home consumers in the $500–$1,000 price range, bringing dye-sublimation technology within the reach of a wider audience.
-(These models were, however, not true page printers, since they used a narrow printhead that swept across the page, like most inkjet printers.)
+(These models were, however, not page printers, since they used a narrow printhead that swept across the page, like most inkjet printers.)
 Now there are many dye-sublimation printers on the market starting from as low as $100, especially postcard-sized mobile photo printers.

-ID Photography and Card Printing

-The ability to produce instant photo prints inexpensively from a small printer has led to dye sublimation solutions supplanting traditional instant photos in some applications, such as ID photography with a card printer.
+The ability to produce instant photo prints inexpensively from a small printer has led to dye sublimation solutions supplanting traditional instant photos in many applications, such as ID photography with a card printer.

-Desktop and Photo booth Applications

 Several corporations market desktop-size units as stand-alone printers and for print kiosk and photo booth applications.
 Some of these units are based on generic printers.
-Some manufacturers, offer software development kits with their printers, suggesting that these companies hope to attract system integrators as a potential market.
+Some manufacturers offer software development kits with their printers, suggesting that these companies hope to attract system integrators as a potential market.

-Event Photography: Immediate Lab-Quality Prints

 Desktop-size standalone dye-sub photo printers are also used by photographers in event photography.
 The technology allows photographers to produce and sell lab-quality prints immediately during the event they are attending, with a minimal amount of hardware.